tasdikrahman/tasdikrahman.me/_posts/2020-12-14-what-to-avoid-while-doing-PR-reviews.md

 ---
 layout: post
-title: "Things I would try avoiding while doing a PR review"
+title: "What to avoid while doing PR reviews"
-description: "Things I would try avoiding while doing a PR review"
+description: "What to avoid while doing PR reviews"
 tags: [softwaredevelopment]
 comments: true
 share: true
 cover_image: '/content/images/2020/12/review-image.png'
 ---

-As with time this doc will change, but jotting my thoughts down here on things which I feel I would like to avoid while I review PR's.
+As with time this doc will change, but jotting my thoughts down here on what I feel I would like to avoid while I review PR's.

 ## Code formatting/style suggestions